daveohua/studentconnect/README.md

 This is the project I developed for my A Level Computer Science Non-Exam Assessment in 2023.
 It was my first end to end project and gave me a good introduction to Flask and SQL databases.
 I also implemented passwordless login using JWT tokens and an SMTP client, which in hindsight is a cool feature to add at a relatively beginner level.

-It has been unmaintained since I first wrote it, and is very rough around the edges.
+It has been mostly unmaintained since I first wrote it, and is very rough around the edges.
 It has no testing, has no static typing and only uses a sqlite database.
-It also has no CI/CD process -- if I wanted to productionise it I would probably create a Dockerfile for it.
-Nevertheless, it's good to reflect on past work so I've left it up here.
+Nevertheless, it's good to reflect on past work so I've left it up here and make occasional tweaks to make sure it is in a runnable state.

 # StudentConnect